Permanent Staff

 Tel : 04 48 79 20 47

 Michael Smietana was educated at the Ecole Normale Supérieure in Paris.
 He received his PhD in 2001 from the University of Strasbourg under the guidance of the late Dr Charles Mioskowski.
 He then joined Stanford University as a Postdoctoral Fellow in Prof. Eric Kool’s group for two years.
 In 2004, he moved to the University of Montpellier as an Assistant Professor, working in the Nucleic Acids Department of the Institute of Biomolecules Max Mousseron (IBMM).
 He was appointed Associate Professor in 2010 and Full Professor in 2012.
 In 2018 he received the Jean-Marie Lehn award from the Organic Chemistry Division of the French Chemical Society.
-Since 2020 he leads the ChemBioNAC team at Institute of Biomolecules Max Mousseron.
+Since 2020, he has been leading the ChemBioNAC team at the Max Mousseron Institute of Biomolecules, where he currently serves as deputy-director.
 His current research interests focus on molecular recognition, DNA-based asymmetric catalysis and nucleic acid bioconjugates.

 Tel: 04 48 79 20 48